Car battery corrosion is a normal sign of battery wear and tear.

 3. Resolve Battery Charging Issues

-If you suspect that your car battery is corroding because of undercharging or overcharging, bring your car to a mechanic to rectify the electrical fault.
+If you suspect your car battery is corroding because of undercharging or overcharging, bring your car to a mechanic to rectify the electrical fault.

 Charging issues could concern more than just the battery itself.